 • Clear, fixed, and well-documented requirements

-• Static technology that is understood
+• Static easy-to-understand technology

 • Stable product definition